MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 When you no longer want to keep a web service, you can delete it.
 Only the user who initially created the web service can use this function.

-Use the `deleteService` function in the `mrsdeploy` package to delete a web service.
+After you've authenticated, use the `deleteService` function in the `mrsdeploy` package to delete a web service.

 Each web service is uniquely defined by a `name` and `version`.
 See the [package reference help page for deleteService()](../mrsdeploy/packagehelp/deleteService.md) for the full description of all arguments.